cdmckay/tmxjs/README.md

 ## TMXjs Implementation Status

-TMXjs implementation of the [TMX file format](https://github.com/bjorn/tiled/wiki/TMX-Map-Format) is incomplete.
+The TMXjs implementation of the [TMX file format](https://github.com/bjorn/tiled/wiki/TMX-Map-Format) is incomplete.

 The biggest omissions are lack of support for `<objectgroup>` and `<imagelayer>` elements.